gahtan-syarif/Pentanomial-Ordo/README.md

 How to use:
 - This script only works for tournaments where games are played in pairs where each engine/player swaps colors.
-- Each game in the PGN file must have at minimum a "Round", "White", "Black", and "Result" header tags.
+- Each game in the PGN file must have at minimum a "Round", "White", "Black", and "Result" header tags listed in that order.
 Games that are played in pairs must share the same "Round" tag.
 An example of a correctly formatted PGN file is provided above.
 - Required Python dependencies: numpy, scipy
 - Run the command: `python calculateratings.py --pgnfile FILE` or `python calculateratings.py --pgnfile FILE1 FILE2 FILE3 ...` for multiple PGN's.
 - To automatically input all PGN files within a directory, use the argument `--pgndirectory DIRECTORY`.